camunda/camunda-docs/docs/components/modeler/what-is-camunda-modeler.md

 **Cloud Modeler** and **Camunda Modeler** support the technical parameterization of the models.
 It's possible to design the model in Cawemo, and continue working with Cloud Modeler or Camunda Modeler.

 Cloud Modeler and Camunda Modeler differ mainly in their environment.
 Cloud Modeler is part of Cloud Console and offers a seamless integration into Camunda Cloud to model BPMN.
-Camunda Modeler is a desktop application that can be installed and used locally.
+Camunda Modeler is a desktop application that can be installed and used locally, all while integrating your local development environment.

-In this guide, we'll get you started modeling BPMN diagrams using Modeler.
+In this guide, we'll demonstrate modeling BPMN diagrams using both Cloud Modeler and Camunda Modeler.